Good balance is often taken for granted.

 Input from the muscles and joints

 Proprioceptive information from the skin, muscles, and joints involves sensory receptors that are sensitive to stretch or pressure in the surrounding tissues.
 For example, increased pressure is felt in the front part of the soles of the feet when a standing person leans forward.
 With any movement of the legs, arms, and other body parts, sensory receptors respond by sending impulses to the brain.
+Along with other information, these stretch and pressure cues help our brain determine where our body is in space.

 The sensory impulses originating in the neck and ankles are especially important.
 Proprioceptive cues from the neck indicate the direction in which the head is turned.
 Cues from the ankles indicate the body’s movement or sway relative to both the standing surface (floor or ground) and the quality of that surface (for example, hard, soft, slippery, or uneven).